XRP-Explainer/isxrpcentralized/content/13-xrpl-is-not-truly-censorshipresistant-validators-can-block-transactions.md

 Because the ledger relies on validator agreement, some argue that an orchestrated group could suppress or reorder transactions at will.

 ## Response
-In the XRP Ledger’s consensus design, each node maintains a list of validators it regards as trustworthy.
-If a set of validators attempts to block valid transactions, these validators can be excluded from the trust lists used by honest participants.
-Achieving permanent censorship would require a significant majority of the network to conspire and uphold that action, which is unlikely in a widely distributed system.
-This model differs from a large mining pool scenario in proof‑of‑work, where a pool with over half the hashrate can selectively omit transactions unilaterally.
-In the XRPL environment, no single party or small group can impose censorship.
-Decentralization arises from diverse, independently managed nodes that can rapidly react if certain validators deviate from honest consensus practices.
+The “XRPL isn’t censorship-resistant” knock because validators call the shots is a misread that crumbles under scrutiny.
+In the XRP Ledger’s consensus setup, every node—nearly 1,000 strong—curates its own VIP list of trusted validators.
+If a shady clique tries to block or monkey with legit transactions, honest nodes can just ditch them—yank those validators from their trust lists and keep rolling.
+Censorship only sticks if a fat chunk of the network’s in on the plot, and good luck corralling a sprawling, diverse crew into that kind of conspiracy.
+It’s not a house of cards; it’s a web with teeth.

+Contrast that with proof-of-work’s Achilles’ heel: a mining pool with 51% of the hashrate can ghost transactions solo, no debate needed—just raw power.
+XRPL flips the script.
+No single outfit or small gang can choke the flow—consensus needs a supermajority of validators nodes actually trust, not a hash-rate flex.
+If a few go rogue, the network’s got nearly 1,000 eyes to spot it and cut them loose.
+Validators don’t rule; they’re hired help—mess up, and they’re fired by the crowd.

+Decentralization’s the muscle here.
+Those nodes aren’t Ripple’s puppets—they’re run by a motley mix of outfits, devs, and users worldwide, each picking their own validator posse.
+Try censoring that, and you’re herding cats with a toothpick.
+The ledger’s built to shrug off bad actors—honest nodes pivot fast, keeping the chain clean.
+It’s not fragile; it’s antifragile—colluders don’t just fail, they lose their seat at the table.
+Censorship?
+More like a self-correcting buzzsaw.

 ## References
 - [Unique Node Lists & Censorship Resistance](https://xrpl.org/unique-node-lists.html)